-In this work, we have introduced a novel variant of the localized conformal prediction framework, randomly-localized conformal prediction (RLCP), which attains distribution-free approximate coverage guarantees for relaxed test-conditional coverage and for smooth covariate shift problems while maintaining exact marginal coverage.
+In this work, we have introduced a novel variant of the localized conformal prediction framework, RLCP, which attains distribution-free approximate coverage guarantees for relaxed test-conditional coverage and for smooth covariate shift problems while maintaining exact marginal coverage.
 As explained in Section~\ref{sec:insights_to_results}, all of these coverage results are consequences of a core total variation distance based argument, which could potentially be used to derive other types of coverage guarantees as well.
 Additionally, RLCP also enjoys a training-conditional coverage guarantee.
-Our numerical simulations and data experiments advocate the use of RLCP over existing locally-weighted conformal prediction algorithms, due to its better performance at maintaining conditional coverage across a range of settings.
+Our numerical simulations and data experiments advocate the use of RLCP over existing localized CP algorithms, due to its better performance at maintaining conditional coverage across a range of settings.

 In the remainder of this section, we will first compare RLCP with existing literature and methodology in closer detail, and will then explore the role of the randomization in RLCP.
 We will also consider an alternative formulation of calLCP, relating it to full conformal prediction.